 Everything started with fresh ingredients, which meant several trips to area markets, ogling—and buying—extraordinary specimens of every Mediterranean fruit and veggie imaginable.

 Jack and Silvia are accomplished culinary professionals, and were generous in sharing their expertise throughout the week and after, as questions arose.
 Our time together was also satisfyingly hands-on.
 Jack set a fearsome pace for kneading dough, then put us to the task.

 Silvia patiently demonstrated technique for making garganelli , the hand-turned grooved tubular pasta similar in shape to penne.
-It was my first, and possibly my last, time to wield a pettine.
+It was my first, and possibly my last, time to wield a pettine, the comb-like implement used to form this pasta.
 We made seafood ravioli from scratch, and cooked up three kinds of risotto.
 It was an eye-opener to compare preparation and results for the different rice strains, as prepared in several regions of Italy.

 We also made focaccia, flavored with rosemary from just outside the kitchen door.
 And grissini.
 And cannelloni di crespelle, stuffed with spinach and prosciutto.

 One day we headed for a fish market near the coast, and returned for an afternoon of learning our way around sepia, squid and several types of fish.
 The fish stew that resulted was served for dinner with grilled toast.
 Our main course that evening, was sea bream in a sauce of capers and anchovies.